rchain/reference/faq.md

 **I live outside of the United States.
 Can I join as a Member?**  \
 Yes, unless you reside in a region sanctioned by the US.
 The registration process will check that.

+**I can't upload files into the member.rchain.coop site.
+What's wrong?**  \
+The file names of your identity documents cannot have spaces or special characters.
+Please use legacy file names such as 'passport.jpg' and try uploading again.

 **Is there a bounty program?**  \
 Yes.
 Bounties are task based with peer review.
 Tasks vary, but typically bounties are available for core development, community formation, marketing, business development, and channel operation.
 Github is used for [issue tracking and project management](https://github.com/rchain/Members/).